 Although she dabbled in fiction as a teenager, she went on to study communications at Concordia University and then journalism at New York University.
-After 15 years in journalism, she longed to get back to fiction.
+After 15 years in journalism — writing, editing and translating for various publications, including Quill & Quire, Owl, TV Guide Canada and Style at Home — she longed to get back to fiction.
 This need became even stronger after reading Okay for Now by Gary D. Schmidt, a novel that showed her she could write the kind of story she wanted to – and possibly get published!

 She immersed herself in the Canadian children’s literature scene, working at Mabel’s Fables Bookstore and volunteering with the Canadian Society of Children’s Authors, Illustrators and Performers (CANSCAIP).

 Her short story, The Boys of Summer, won the 17th Annual Writing for Children Competition held by CANSCAIP and The Writers’ Union of Canada.
-That story turned into Clutch, which was named among Kirkus’s Best Middle-Grade Historical Fiction of 2017 and is a 2018 Skipping Stones Honor Award winner.
+That story turned into Clutch.

 - Canadian Children’s Book Centre